Lunerio/holberton-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html Copies all the html files in the working directory into the parent directory, unless there's a new version.
 15-lets_move Moves all files beginning with an uppercase letter to the directory /tmp/u.
-16-clean_emacs Removes the emacs files ending with ~
+16-clean_emacs Removes the emacs files ending with ~ 17-tree Creates a directory tree.
+18-commas Lists the files and directories with certain format.